rabisnaqvi/Astral.js/readme.md

 It's recommended to disable debug mode in production (`Astral.event.setDebugMode(false)`) to avoid unnecessary console output and performance overhead.

 That's it!
 You now have an understanding of how to publish events, subscribe to events with callback functions, unsubscribe from events, and enable debug mode for event handling using Astral.event.
-Let’s head over to Astral.context’s state management magic ✨
+Let's head over to Astral.context's state management magic ✨

 ## Astral.context

 The Astral.context namespace, provides you with functionality to create state-based reactive applications.
-This is the a toolkit that helps you streamline your application’s state, and have various components react to a state change, without having to pass around the references to anything.
+This is the a toolkit that helps you streamline your application's state, and have various components react to a state change, without having to pass around the references to anything.

 At its core Astral.context is a utility, that provides the ability for you to store your application state, update it, get the values from the application store, and react to it when a application state updates.

-Astral.context uses the Astral.event’s event-driven nature at it’s base to trigger state listener callbacks.
+Astral.context uses the Astral.event's event-driven nature at it's base to trigger state listener callbacks.

-Let’s make sure we are clear about the terminologies here:
+Let's make sure we are clear about the terminologies here:

 **Store:** The store in Astral.context refers to a centralized location where you can store and manage the state of your application.
 It provides a structured way to store data and allows you to update and access the data from different parts of your application.